smshiverick/EDA_Course_Project2/README.md

 The zip file contains two files:

 #### PM2.5 Emissions Data (𝚜𝚞𝚖𝚖𝚊𝚛𝚢𝚂𝙲𝙲_𝙿𝙼𝟸𝟻.𝚛𝚍𝚜):
 This file contains a data frame with all of the PM2.5 emissions data for 1999, 2002, 2005, and 2008.
 For each year, the table contains number of tons of PM2.5 emitted from a specific type of source for the entire year.
+The data set includes the following variables:

 <ol/>
 <li><b>fips</b>: A five-digit number (represented as a string) indicating the U.S. county